-- Changes to subject codes or course numbers (provided that new numbers still reflect the scope and depth of the course); or, - Creation of a cross-listed course mirroring an existing course within the same Faculty (i.e. assigning a second course code to an existing course). - Closure of a course.
+- 6. changes to subject codes or course numbers (provided that new numbers still reflect the scope and depth of the course) - 7. creation of a co-located course mirroring an existing course within the same Faculty (i.e. assigning a second course code to an existing course) - 8. closure of a course